bjbiggerstaff/PooledInfRate/README.md

 # PooledInfRate

-The PooledInfRate package provides functions to estimate proportions from pooled or group testing data.
+PooledInfRate is an [R](www.r-project.org) package provides functions to estimate proportions from pooled or group testing data.
+There is also functionality to estimate differences of such proportions.
+Finally, for entomologists, there is functionality to compute the so-called “Vector Index” used to quantify the level of pathogen in vector species, such as the amount of West Nile virus in a population of vector mosquitoes.

 ## Installation